Product and Quotient Rules in Calculus

 \(f(x)=\frac{6x}{2x^{2}+5}+x\text{ }sin(x)\)

-In this video, I’m going to show you how to take derivatives where multiplication, division, or both are present!
+In this video, I’m going to show you how to take the derivative when a given function includes the multiplication or division of two or more differentiable functions.

-Let’s first talk about how to handle derivatives involving multiplication.
+First, let’s talk about how to handle derivatives involving the multiplication of functions.
 To take such derivatives, we’ll need something called the product rule.

 Let’s try some examples of using the product rule.
 Let’s take a look at the function: